-The external environment of a company may be broadly divided into two categories: Micro environment and Macro environment.
+The external environment of a company may be broadly divided into two categories: Microenvironment and Macro environment.

-a.
+1.4.2.a.
 External Micro Environment

-The micro-environment consists of the forces close to the company that affects its ability to serve its customers.
+The microenvironment consists of the forces close to the company that affects its ability to serve its customers.
 These forces are external but are a part of a company's marketing system.
-These forces include suppliers, intermediaries, competitors, customers and public.
+These forces include suppliers, intermediaries, competitors, customers and publics.
 While they are generally uncontrollable, these external forces can be influenced.
 We will explain these factors in a little detail.